 \section{Conclusion}

-In this study, we proposed a new cost-aware reinforcement learning policy for task scheduling on HPC system using the existing resource manager which enables the system administrators and users to optimize the scheduling tasks based on any preferred algorithm and cost effectiveness.
-Also, we showed that using \texttt{MARS} by combining heuristic and deep reinforcement learning actor-critic algorithm, HPC system can be optimized for both legacy and complex workflows.
-By showing the different RL-A3C configuration and switching between heuristic and RL-A3C we achieved a better result and performance. \texttt{MARS} can improve the modularity and support for users legacy and complex workflows and it can optimizes tasks execution based on the most appropriate approach.
+In this study, we proposed a new cost-aware reinforcement learning policy for task scheduling on HPC systems using the existing resource manager, allowing the system administrators and users to optimize the scheduling of tasks based on any preferred algorithm and cost-effectiveness.
+We showed that using \texttt{MARS}, which combines heuristic and deep reinforcement learning actor-critic algorithm, HPC systems can be optimized for both legacy and complex workflows.
+We performed better by choosing different configurations and switching between heuristic and RL-A3C. \texttt{MARS} can improve the modularity and support for both legacy and complex workflows, and it can optimize task execution based on the most appropriate approach.